OrdinaryMagician/ibuki_m/README.md

 While you'd usually just hold the trigger and let 'er unload, you can also use quick taps to do single shots.
 Do note that thanks to its cleverly designed gas-operated firing mechanisms, recoil is almost nonexistent, so unload away without fear, you won't miss the target.

-A tap of the utility key swaps between available ammo types.
-Hold the key to kiss the gun.
+Press the utility to kiss the gun.
 It's a good gun.

-#### 12 Gauge *(#1 Buckshot / FRAG-12)* *[Clip, Shells]*
+#### 12 Gauge *(#1 Buckshot)* *[Clip, Shells]*

 *"Small, but powerful."*

-Shells are usually found in handfuls of 4, or in 12 round boxes. **FRAG-12** ammo is generally more rare.
+Shells are usually found in handfuls of 4, or in 12 round boxes.

-### Slot 4 - HM416 *[Shotgun]*
+### Slot 3 - Ninnacht .50 PE Brave Beagle *[Shotgun]*

-***"416 IS ALL YOU NEED."***

-This specific model is chambered for 6.8 SPC, rather than the usual 5.56mm that one would expect.
-It is considered a *"priceless jewel"* by some, one they could never part with, or replace with anything else.
-Truly, it is all they could ever need.

-This specific model has been with Ibuki since the early days, and it's been customized to her liking.
-16.5" barrel with compensator, collapsible stock, holographic sight and angled foregrip. **Ibuki** had once experimented with giving it an under-barrel grenade launcher but it allegedly *"felt awkward to use"*, and made the weapon too *"pimped up"*.

-Tap the utility key to switch between semi-auto and full-auto.
+*"Oh, this doggy really does bite."*

+A beefy handcannon of the olden days, made quite popular thanks to it being featured in practically every action movie and shooter game.
+It has resisted the test of time, and even some **UAC** marines are known to carry them.
+The official full naming of the caliber, devised by **Blackmann Arms**, cannot be disclosed without prompting chuckles from **Saya**.

+It would seemingly kick like a mule, but Ibuki doesn't have much trouble with that, unlike her smaller companion.
+Has a propensity to turn squishy targets into meatloaf.

+Like your usual sidearm, you can also give it a spin with the utility key.
+However, it can't be dual-wielded.

-#### 6.8 SPC *[Shells]*
+#### .50 PE *[Shells]*

-*"Honestly, I don't know what's so special about these."*
+*"\*snicker\* Wait, it actually means THAT?"*

-Generally found in 30 round mags.
+Found in 7 round mags.

-### Slot 5 - Siesta Deliverer *[Super Shotgun]*
+### Slot 4 - Garrett MK.77 "Survivor" *[Super Shotgun]*

-*"RIP headphone users..."*

-Four barrels of blasting action.
-Loaded up with custom **16ga Kinylum saltshot** rounds for wonderful cyan-colored death dealing.

-Due to the employment of this ammunition, which for 16ga has to be packed quite dense, the receiver had to be replaced with a customized version specially ordered from **Blackmann Arms**.
-This was definitely worth it in the end.
-Do note however that this beast makes a hell of a lot of noise, giving away your position easily.

-Tap the utility key to switch between single-shot and four-shot modes.
+*"There WAS a hell knight..."*

+Having miraculously come out unscathed from the **White Scar**, the **Garrett Gunners Group** celebrated with the creation of this .50 OMG over-under hunting rifle, popular among wastelanders at the time, and more popular nowadays among survivors of the demonic invasion of 2148, for its ability to *"erase"* beastly Hell nobles.

+Holding the utility key will switch to two-shot mode, for when you truly want something erased.

-#### 16 Gauge *(Saltshot)* *[Shells]*
+#### .50 Oh My God *[Shells]*

-*"You're all going to be so salty..."*

-Saltshot can be found in the same distribution types as the other shells.
+*"I don't think these really are that OMG-worthy, I've seen bigger."*

+Found as either spare rounds or 20 round packs.

-### Slot 6 - ANFES "Melisa" Machine Gun *[Chaingun]*
+### Slot 5 - ANFES "Melisa" Machine Gun *[Chaingun]*

 *"I see we are kindred spirits, you and I."*